• plumbing heating and air alliance member

 Research indicates that 82% of people trust print ads

-Older demographics like homeowners and local residents still rely on print for trusted service recommendations and other information.
+Older demographics, such as homeowners and local residents, still rely on print for trusted service recommendations and other information.

-While this group is a smaller subset of your clientele, it represents a potential market inefficiency if competitors fail to target them.
+While this group is a smaller subset of your clientele, it could represent a potential market inefficiency if competitors fail to target it.

 Visual appeal plays a crucial role in executing a successful print ad.